 Although the procedure may take about 10 minutes, actual exposure to radiation is usually less than a few seconds.

 Your child will be asked to enter a special room that will most likely contain a table and a large X-ray machine hanging from the ceiling or wall.
-Parents are usually able to accompany their child to provide reassurance.
+Parents usually can accompany their child to provide reassurance.
 If you stay in the room while the X-ray is being done, you'll be asked to wear a lead apron to protect certain parts of your body.
-Your child's reproductive organs will also be protected with a lead shield.
+Your child's reproductive organs also will be protected with a lead shield.

 The technician or radiologist will position your child (on the table or standing), then step behind a wall or into an adjoining room to operate the machine.
-Three X-rays are usually taken (from the front, side, and with the knee bent to get a good picture of the kneecap), so the technician will reposition the leg for each X-ray.
+Three X-rays are usually taken (from the front, the side, and with the knee bent to get a good picture of the kneecap), so the technician will reposition the leg for each X-ray.
 Rarely, another view or two might be needed.
-Occasionally doctors request an X-ray of the opposite knee as well, for comparison.
+Occasionally, doctors also order an X-ray of the opposite knee for comparison.